 You want to also be mobile.
 So what we’ll do oftentimes when birds aren’t gobbling like today, we’ll set up in a spot we know birds frequent, we’ll call and we’ll sit there for an hour.
 If nothing shows up we might move 100 yards and do the same thing, or we’ll pick spots and sit there for a few hours if we know we see the birds there all the time.

-So those are a couple things to be thinking about.
+So those are a couple of things to be thinking about.
 The biggest thing that I can stress is patience.
 Just because a bird isn’t gobbling doesn’t mean he’s not coming into you.
 You can still hunt them by scouting and running trail cameras, all that good stuff.
-If you can be in an area where you know toms frequent, you can still be in the game.
+If you can be in an area where you know toms frequently, you can still be in the game.

 Get More Turkey Hunting Tips

 At the Ranch – Turkey: How To Setup For Roost Hunts